Searching for heavy Higgs in supersymmetric final states at the LHC: Long lived charged particle (LLCP)

 We compute the fractional number of events where chargino decays within various distances inside detector as the ratio of number of events within that range divided by the number of events passing trigger criterion.
 We quote these numbers in Table~\ref{tab:llpdecayfrac} for different $\chonepm$ decay lengths.
 From Table~\ref{tab:llpdecayfrac}, it is evident that due to the Lorentz factors, the $\chonepm$ decays mostly at larger distances with respect to its decay length.
 Such highly boosted chargino can improve the sensitivity of the disappearing track searches as they live for longer time in the detector.
-The existing disappearing track searches fail below a chargino lifetime below approximately 3 mm, the boosted chargino produced via Higgs with such low lifetime can lead to an additional handle for such scenarios.
+The existing disappearing track searches fail below a chargino decay length below approximately 3 mm, however the boosted chargino produced via heavy Higgs with such low decay length can lead to an additional handle for such scenarios.